 Enable or Disable Comments on a Single Post in WordPress

-The default Avatar image in WordPress is called Myster Man.
+The default Avatar image in WordPress is called Mystery Person.
 This can be changed in Settings » Discussion under Avatar section.

 You can choose not to use Avatar images on your website by unchecking “Show Avatars” option.
-However, since most WordPress themes have templates designed to display gravatars it may not look good on the front end of your website.
+But since most WordPress themes have templates designed to display Gravatars, it may not look good on the front end of your website.

 You can choose a maximum rating for your Avatar image.
 The default option is G which is suitable for all audiences.
-However, if a user has an Avatar image that could possibly be offensive then Gravatar automatically displays the default gravatar image.
-You can also choose the default Avatar image from this page.
-There is mystery man image and a blank image.
-All other images are generated using algorithms that generate an image based on user’s email address.
+However, if a user has an Avatar image that could be offensive, then Gravatar automatically displays the default Gravatar image you selected for your site instead.

 We hope this article helped you learn all about WordPress comments and how they work.
 Check out the additional reading below to learn more.

 - How to Allow Users to Report Inappropriate Comments in WordPress